-In September 2020, we entered into an agreement, or the MPSII License Agreement, with The University of Manchester, England, or UoM, whereby UoM granted us an exclusive worldwide license under certain patent and other intellectual property rights, subject to certain retained rights, to develop, commercialize and sell an ex vivo lentiviral gene therapy for use in the treatment of Hunter syndrome, or mucopolysaccharidosis type II.
+In September 2020, we entered into an agreement, or the MPSII License Agreement, with The University of Manchester, whereby UoM granted us an exclusive worldwide license under certain patent and other intellectual property rights, subject to certain retained rights, to develop, commercialize and sell an ex vivo lentiviral gene therapy for use in the treatment of Hunter syndrome, or mucopolysaccharidosis type II.
 As consideration for the MPSII License Agreement, we agreed to pay UoM an upfront, one-time fee of \$8.0 million.

 As part of the agreement, we are obligated to make milestone payments of up to an aggregate of \$80.0 million upon the achievement of specified development and regulatory milestones, to pay royalties, on a product-by-product and country-by-country basis, of a mid-single digit percentage based on net sales of products licensed under the agreement and to pay a low double-digit percentage of any sublicense fees received by us.
-The next anticipated payment milestones under the MPSII License Agreement include \$2.0 million, which would become due following the date of regulatory approval of the clinical trial application for the investigator-sponsored Phase 1/2 clinical trial sponsored by UoM, and \$4.0 million, upon the dosing of the first patient in the investigator-sponsored Phase 1/2 clinical trial sponsored by UoM.
+In the third quarter of 2022, we paid a \$2.0 million milestone under the MPSII License Agreement following regulatory approval of the CTA for the collaborator-sponsored Phase 1/2 clinical trial sponsored by UoM, and the next anticipated payment milestone is \$4.0 million, upon the dosing of the first patient in the collaborator-sponsored Phase 1/2 clinical trial sponsored by UoM, which payment is anticipated in the second half of 2023.